rschmertz/lis_inspect/README.md

 Utility for inspecting/analyzing a flatfile in EPOCH's .lis format

 The focus of this software is to provide a tool to do Python-based queries on a text file in the .lis format used by the EPOCH satellite ground system.
-The semantic aspects of and EPOCH .lis file are separated from the overall parsing function, making it easy to add new semantic elements as necessary, or provide a parser for a different file that follows the same syntax.
+The toolset separates the semantic aspects of an EPOCH .lis file from the overall parsing function, making it easy to add new semantic elements as necessary, or to provide a parser for a different file that follows the same syntax.
 See relevant sections below for a description of the .lis file syntax and a few of the EPOCH specifics.

 Using lis_inspect
 --------